-After the English Civil War of 1642, Oxford Castle's primary role was as the town prison.
-The prison was infested with vermin, and prisoners were charged by the guards for their board and lodging.
-The prison also had gallows on site to execute prisoners.
-Mary Bland is one of the most well known prisoners to be held and subsequently lose her life at the castle.
+DEATHS: Mary Blandy is one of the most well known prisoners of the castle.
 She was hanged on 6th April 1752 for poisoning her father with arsenic.
 In her defence, she claimed she thought she had bought a love potion to encourage her father to approve of her relationship with William Henry Cranstoun.
 She was found guilty but speculation around her innocence continued on into the 1800's.
-Many more executions have taken place over the years, some self inflicted, such as Thomas Hadden who hanged himself in his cell on 16th July 1782 after being found guilty of robbing mail.
+Thomas Hadden was one of the prisoners who didn't wait for impending sentence.
+He hanged himself in his cell on 16th July 1782 after being found guilty of robbing mail.
 These are just two stories of many.
 There have been more deaths at Oxford Castle, and the grounds it stands on, than we will ever know.
 From battles of the Norman Conquest, to deaths from poor prison conditions, executions, murders and suicide.